At StrategyWorks we craft strategy in teams – from ideas to delivery

 I also send out each posting as a weekly newsletter.
 Be sure never to miss a posting by joining the list of subscribers.
 You can do this by downloading your free e-book on Change in Teams where you will be asked to submit your name and email address.

 Coaching in person can be time consuming and expensive.
-Now you can get the value of the material covered in individual and group coaching, but in a step-by-step online course.
-These online courses cover:
+Soon you will be able to access the value of the material covered in individual and group coaching, but in a step-by-step online course.
+Online courses are intended to cover:

 - Personal Mastery